Night owls, you might want to sit this one out. Or if you want to see the light (pun intended), then you’re welcome to stay for a read.

 “Don’t Know Why” – Norah Jones

-Jones has one of the most calming voices in the industry. //Can you alter this a little?
-It feels kind of like a backhanded compliment// Once you pair it with the simplistic guitar chords of this track, you get a very relaxing sound.
+Jones has one of the most calming voices in the industry.
+Once you pair it with the simplistic guitar chords of this track, you get a very relaxing sound.
 This track is like a breath of fresh air.
 Hold the coffee and put some tea on instead.

 “Space Cowboy” – Jamiroquai